Kotlin/kotlinx.serialization/docs-website/topics/configure-json-serialization.md

 //sampleEnd
 }
 ```
-{kotlin-runnable="true"}
+{kotlin-runnable="true" id="first-json-example"}

-In addition to using the default configuration, you can [customize the `Json` instance](serialization-json-configuration.md) for specific different use cases,
+In addition to using the default configuration, you can [customize the `Json` instance](serialization-json-configuration.md) for specific use cases,
 such as ignoring unknown keys:

 ```kotlin